codenet/col733-cloud/storage-spanner.md

 Why is it ok to not log prepare responses from shards?
 TC can unilaterally abort if it has not committed/aborted a transaction.

 Spanner does two-phase commits of RW transactions.
-However, each shard is a Paxos group (like a Raft group).
-Instead of doing write-ahead logging to disk, to handle restarts, the write-ahead logging is done in the replicated log so that majority within a given shard knows which transactions have we prepared for.
+However, each shard and TC is a Paxos group (like a Raft group).
+Instead of doing write-ahead logging to disk, to handle restarts, the write-ahead logging is done in the replicated log (and the disk) so that majority within a given shard knows which transactions have we prepared for.

 ## Snapshot reads